 Playing hunt-the-tiny-missing-part-of-the-breast-pump is not a game you ever want to play!

 This fits over your breast inside the pump funnel.
-It’s essential it fits well to ensure maximum comfort and optimal milk drainage.
+It must fit well to ensure maximum comfort and optimal milk drainage.

 Some pumps come with more than one cup so you can find the perfect fit.
 If your boobs are bigger or smaller than average, this option is well worth having.